Garbonauta/Eduardo-HomePage/README.md

 # Eduardo's  HomePage
-My new HomePage using React, GatsbyJS, and GraphCMS
+My new HomePage using React, GatsbyJS, and Contentful